 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Car insurance companies use many factors to determine your premium, and in most states, your age and gender are among the most significant.
 If you’re wondering which age group pays the most for car insurance, car insurance is the most expensive for teens and young adults.
 These higher rates reflect the increased statistical likelihood that these drivers will be involved in an accident due to inexperience behind the wheel.
 Additionally, men may have higher rates than women due to a greater propensity for risky driving.

-In 2022, the average cost of car insurance is $1,771 per year for a full coverage policy and $622 for a minimum coverage policy.
+In 2023, the average cost of car insurance is $2,014 per year for a full coverage policy and $622 for a minimum coverage policy.
 However, insurance is highly personalized, and your rate will vary depending on your individual rating factors.
 To provide a baseline, Bankrate’s insurance editorial team used rates provided by Quadrant Information Services to break down full coverage premiums by age and gender.
 Our goal is to give you the valuable data you need to make educated decisions while shopping for auto insurance.

-- 18-year-old drivers pay the highest car insurance premiums out of the age groups Bankrate analyzed.
-Males may expect to pay $5,694 per year for full coverage, and females, on average, pay $4,964 per year.
+- 18-year-old drivers on their own policy pay the highest car insurance premiums out of the age groups Bankrate analyzed.

-- The most significant difference in premiums by gender occurs at age 17.
-On average, 17-year-old males cost 18% more to insure than their female counterparts.
+- The most significant difference in premiums by gender occurs at age 18.
+On average, 18-year-old males cost 15 percent more to insure than their female counterparts.

 - As drivers age, the difference in premium between genders narrows.
-70-year-old males, for instance, only pay $26 more on average per year for full coverage than 70-year-old females.
+At age 50, for instance, males only pay $8 more on average per year for full coverage than 50-year-old females.

 Average auto insurance rates by age and gender